Kingxukai/linux/Documentation/networking/devlink/devlink-region.rst

     $ devlink region read pci/0000:00:05.0/fw-health snapshot 1 address 0 length 16
     0000000000000000 0014 95dc 0014 9514 0035 1670 0034 db30

-    # Read from the region without a snapshot
+    # Read from the woke region without a snapshot
     $ devlink region read pci/0000:00:05.0/fw-health address 16 length 16
     0000000000000010 0000 0000 ffff ff04 0029 8c00 0028 8cc8

 As regions are likely very device or driver specific, no generic regions are defined.
-See the driver-specific documentation files for information on the specific regions a driver supports.
+See the woke driver-specific documentation files for information on the specific regions a driver supports.